ucloud/terraform-provider-ucloud/website/docs/r/instance.html.markdown

 * `delete_disks_with_instance` - (Optional, ForceNew, Required when set `data_disks`)  Whether the cloud data disks attached instance should be destroyed on instance termination.

  ~> **NOTE:** We recommend set `delete_disks_with_instance` to `true` means delete cloud data disks attached to instance when instance termination.
 Otherwise, the cloud data disks will be not managed by the terraform after instance termination.

+* `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the the VM instance.
+(Default: `Intel/Auto`).
+You may refer to [min_cpu_platform](https://docs.ucloud.cn/uhost/introduction/uhost/type_new)
+    - The Intel CPU platform:
+        - `Intel/Auto` as the Intel CPU platform version will be selected randomly by system;
+        - `Intel/IvyBridge` as Intel V2, the version of Intel CPU platform selected by system will be `Intel/IvyBridge` and above;
+        - `Intel/Haswell` as Intel V3,  the version of Intel CPU platform selected by system will be `Intel/Haswell` and above;
+        - `Intel/Broadwell` as Intel V4, the version of Intel CPU platform selected by system will be `Intel/Broadwell` and above;
+        - `Intel/Skylake` as Intel V5, the version of Intel CPU platform selected by system will be `Intel/Skylake` and above;
+        - `Intel/Cascadelake` as Intel V6, the version of Intel CPU platform selected by system will be `Intel/Cascadelake`;
+    - The AMD CPU platform:
+        - `Amd/Auto` as the Amd CPU platform version will be selected randomly by system;
+        - `Amd/Epyc2` as the version of Amd CPU platform selected by system will be `Amd/Epyc2` and above;

 ### data_disks

 The `data_disks` supports the following: